On this page:

 Clause 52.06 – Car Parking: Car parking sets out standard State planning scheme requirements about the number and design of car parking spaces.

-Clause 45.09 - Parking Overlay: enables variations to the standard requirements in clause 52.06 for a particular area or precinct.
-These requirements override the standard requirements at clause 52.06.
+Clause 45.09 – Parking Overlay: enables variations to the standard requirements in Clause 52.06 for a particular area or precinct.
+These requirements override the standard requirements at Clause 52.06.
 All local car parking variations must be provided using the Parking Overlay.
 A local policy cannot be used to apply variations.

 Information about applying the Parking Overlay is set out in Planning Practice Note 57: Parking Overlay.

-Car parking requirements may also be specified in some other provisions of the planning scheme, such as a schedule to a zone or an overlay.
+Car parking requirements may also be specified in some provisions of the planning scheme, such as a schedule to a zone or an overlay.

 What do the car parking provisions do?